mvanzo/P2-Dir/readme.md

 [Link to deployed site](https://touring-reports.herokuapp.com/)

+# Installation Instructions
+* Fork and clone
+* `npm i` to install all dependencies
+* Create database locally named `touring_reports`
+* `sequelize db:migrate` to migrate models to the database
+* `sequelize db:seed:all` to seed data to the areas table

 # Development Approach
 I decided to build my site around a great API for weather forecasting that I found from [Visual Crossing](https://visualcrossing.com/), which has great data and documentation for use.
 I wanted the user to be able to be able to read and log their own trip reports but more importantly, I wanted the user to be able to create a saved list of sites for backcountry weather forecasting.
 This is something that I have found to be a missing link in my own usage of weather forecasting sites that I often in use in preparation for skiing.

 # Technologies Used
 Express app with node.js as the back-end language, and javascript on the front-end.
 Postgres and sequelize for database management.
 Bootstrap and CSS for styling.
+Chart.js for graphs.

 ## ERD